 We define the controllability of data transfer for UE-side data collection within an MNO in the following dimensions:

-The capability of the MNO to control the data transfer to the server for UE-side data collection.The specific entity within the MNO to control the data transfer.
+The MNO's ability to manage (e.g., allow/disallow, initiate/terminate, prioritize/de-prioritize, etc.) the data transfer to and from the server for UE-side data collection.

-The protocols or methods utilized by the MNO to control the data transfer.
+The specific entity within the MNO to control the data transfer to and from the server for UE-side data collection.

-The MNO’s ability to manage (e.g., allow/disallow, initiate/terminate, prioritize/de-prioritize, etc.) the data transfer.
+The protocols and methods utilized by the MNO to control the data transfer to and from the server for UE-side data collection.

-Companies are invited to discussion on whether it is appropriate to start discussions on the controllability of data transfer, as outlined in the preceding four bullet points.
+’Companies are invited to discussion on whether it is appropriate to start discussions on the controllability of data transfer, as outlined in the preceding four bullet points.
 Additionally, companies are requested to provide any definitions of controllability that may encompass critical aspects not already covered.

 Q4.1 Do companies agree to start controllability discussion on data transfer as defined with the above four bullets?
 Please provide/clarify the definition on controllability if there are any important aspects missing.